mrask2/A-Search/README.md

 src - contains our code for creation and traversion of Grids and Points, as well as the implementation for the algorithm itself

 tests - contain our test cases, as well as helper functions to test our code effectivley

+## Running Instructions
+cd into the repositoriy, run command mkdir build. cd into build, run command make.
+Given a csv or txt file of two numbers, one number representing a wall and the other a passable tile, create a new Grid variable.
+Then, readFromCSV to that variable the file you want to create a grid from.
+CreatePoint